Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

 Marcus Smart Insights vs. the 76ers

-- Smart's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.
+- Smart has taken 9.9 shots per game this season and made 4.1 per game, which account for 8.3% and 7.2%, respectively, of his team's total.

-- On defense, the 76ers have given up 110.9 points per contest, which is third-best in the league.
+- The 76ers are the third-best defensive team in the league, allowing 110.9 points per game.

-- On the boards, the 76ers are ranked second in the league, allowing 41.2 rebounds per contest.
+- The 76ers allow 41.2 rebounds per contest, ranking second in the NBA.

-- Looking at assists, the 76ers have conceded 24.2 per contest, sixth in the league.
+- In terms of assists, the 76ers have given up 24.2 per contest, sixth in the league.

 Marcus Smart vs. the 76ers